Find out how to apply for a payday loan to have the best chance of being approved.

 What if I need another payday loan?

-Most payday lenders will allow you to borrow for them more than once if you prove yourself to be a responsible borrower.
-Some lenders, such as Nimble, make it easy for people to repeatedly take out loans with them by providing them with 'members benefits'.
+Most payday lenders will allow you to borrow from them more than once if you prove yourself to be a responsible borrower.
+Some lenders, such as Nimble, make it easy for people to repeatedly take out loans with them by providing them with "members benefits".
 These benefits include a member's area that makes it easy to apply and a Nimble debit card through which you can receive instantaneous loans.

 How much can I borrow?

-What can I use payday loans for?
+What can I use the loan for?

 Payday loans are designed to cover you for expenses that come up before payday.
 These can include car repairs, large purchases such as furniture or appliances, to pay forgotten bills or for medical emergencies.
 You should not use these loans to solve longer-term financial problems such as to make repayments on existing debts.